Zaid-Ajaj/tagmeme-analyzer/README.md

 ![example](example.png)

 ### Current Limitations (PRs <=> :heart:)
- - Analyzer runs against one root file (local imports are traversed)
+ - Analyzer runs against one root file (local imports are traversed just to find declarations)
  - Imported union type declarations cannot be aliased
  - Only ES6 exports for now
  - Types of union case data are not checked